 5.1.3.3.5 Distribution of delay DL on F1-U

 a) This measurement provides the distribution of GTP packet delay DL on the F1-U interface.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and subcounters per S-NSSAI.
+The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC) and subcounters per S-NSSAI.

 b) DER (n=1)

 c) This measurement is obtained by 1) calculating the DL delay on F1-U for a GTP packet by: the time when receiving a GTP packet delivery status message from the gNB-DU at the egress GTP termination, minus time when sending the same packet to gNB-DU at the GTP ingress termination, minus feedback delay time in gNB-DU, obtained result is divided by two; and 2) incrementing the corresponding bin with the delay range where the result of 1) falls into by 1 for the counters.
-The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in NR option 3) and per S-NSSAI.
+The measurement is performed per PLMN ID and per QoS level (mapped 5QI or QCI in EN-DC) and per S-NSSAI.

 d) Each measurement is an integer representing the number of GTP packets measured with the delay within the range of the bin.
 The number of measurements is equal to the number of PLMNs multiplied by the number of QoS levels or multiplied by the number of S-NSSAIs.
 [Total No. of measurement instances] x [No. of filter values for all measurements] (DL and UL) ≤ 100.